EL-Lefebvre/Recipe-Database/README.md

 - your diet,
 - your restrictions,
 - your favorite cuisine
-- ...or simply gives out simple suggestions if you feel uninspired!
+- *...or simply gives out simple suggestions if you feel uninspired!*

-- There is a wine section as well that helps you choose the right kind of wine to go with your meal!

-- There is a blog section where you can post your own concoction
+**There is a wine section as well that helps you choose the right kind of wine to go with your meal & blog section where you can post your own concoction!**